 There are a lot of things in life that I find easy, but the one thing that I have consistently found difficult is allowing myself to be vulnerable.
-I thought of it as a weakness until I met someone recently that was so pure with their emotions, that I started to find beauty in it.
+I thought of it as a weakness until I met someone recently that was so pure with emotions, that I started to find beauty in it.

-In a world full of people that think it’s cool to not get attached or show emotion, I began to appreciated a person that poured out raw emotion.
+In a world full of people that think it’s cool to not get attached or show emotion, I began to appreciate a person that poured out raw emotion.
 I knew I didn’t have to ever wonder if this person was lying about their feelings or hiding anything.
 I knew whatever this person said was from a genuine heart and I felt relieved.

-I quickly learned that I was wrong all along.
-Being vulnerable is not a weakness, it is a strength.
+I quickly learned that I was wrong all along…being vulnerable is not a weakness, it is a strength.
 It takes courage to speak our truths, admit feelings, make decisions that others don’t understand, or go for something that you might fail at.
 Whenever we put our ideas on the table at a job, school, or wherever, we open ourselves to judgement, criticism, and disapproval.
 It hurts when people don’t think our ideas are good enough.

 Beyond professional aspirations, we take a huge risk when being vulnerable in our personal relationships.
 What if you tell someone you like them and they don’t feel the same?
 What if you care too much and look too needy?
 What if you get too attached because you put yourself out there and it doesn’t work?
 What if your heart gets broken?